Hello and welcome! I’m Tea (pronounced Tay’ah)

 Tea’s writing is often seen on some of the biggest blogs on the Internet, including Copyblogger, Problogger and MarketingProfs.
 She’s also a frequent speaker at entrepreneurial events across the globe.

-Tea currently lives in Silicon Valley where she spends much of her free time tasting wine, seeing the latest movies and enjoying meals with friends and family.
+Tea currently lives in Portland where she spends much of her free time tasting beer, seeing the latest movies and enjoying meals with friends and family.

 If that wasn’t enough, here’s my linkedin profile.